alemart/speedy-vision/README.md

 * `number: number`.
 The number of features you expect to get.
 * `tolerance: number`.
 A range defined as a percentage relative to the number of features you expect.
 Defaults to `0.10` (10%).

-Expected numbers between 100 and 500 have been found to work well in practice (the less, the better).
+Expected numbers between 100 and 500 have been found to work well in practice.
 Your results may vary depending on your media.
-If you need very large numbers and don't care about the amount, it's easier to adjust the sensitivity manually.
+If you need larger numbers and don't care about the exact amount, it's easier to adjust the sensitivity manually.
 If you need small numbers, you might want to increase the tolerance.

 ###### Example